Southern Sky Telescopic Observing Program Coordinator:

-Many of the objects in this observing program are also in the Astronomical League's Southern Skies Binocular, Caldwell, and Messier observing programs.
+Many of the objects in this observing program are also in the Astronomical League's Southern Skies Binocular Observing Program, Caldwell Observing Program, and Messier Observing Program.
 There are even a few bright Arp objects.
-Any observer intending to use the same set of observations for multiple programs must keep in mind the varying criteria.
-The Messier and Caldwell programs, for example, do not allow computer controlled (go-to) telescopes.
+Any observer intending to use the same set of observations for multiple programs must keep in mind the varying requirements.
+The Messier and Caldwell Observing Programs, for example, do not allow computer controlled (go-to) telescopes.

 You will need a star chart to find the objects.
 If you have a computer charting program, you might wish to print out charts to help you find the objects.
 Plan ahead to maximize your observing time, you will need to know what will be visible at your site.
 At some times of the year, such as late September, it may be difficult to view the required number of objects without careful planning.
 Some objects may not be listed in your atlas or computer program at all, or an alternate name may be used.
 In that case, look at your charts for the other objects in the group and check at the given coordinates.

-If you belong to a club that is affiliated with the Astronomical League, one of your club officers will verify your observations and notify the AL. If you do not belong to a club, but join the Astronomical League as a member at large, you can send your observations directly to the Coordinator at the address given in the current issue of the Reflector or on the League web page.
-Send only copies of your observations in case they get lost in the mail, and remember to mention that you are a League member at large.
+If you belong to a club that is affiliated with the Astronomical League, one of your club officers may verify your observations and notify the Astronomical League.
+If you do not belong to a club, but joined the Astronomical League as a Member at Large, you can send your observations directly to the Observing Program Coordinator at the address given on this web page.
+Send only copies of your observations in case they get lost in the mail, and remember to mention that you are a League Member at Large.

-In return, you will receive a certificate, and a lapel pin celebrating your accomplishment.
+In return, you will receive a certificate, and a pin celebrating your accomplishment.